chillnchill/SoftUni-Courses/README.md

 # Certificates

-These are some certificates I've earned through my learning journey at SoftUni:
+These are the certificates I've earned through my learning journey at SoftUni:

 [Programming Basics with C#](https://softuni.bg/certificates/details/134523/3e31307c)